Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/smoothed-dataset/README.md

 Below is a figure dipicting the original and the smoothed trajectory, using smoothing window 21, for the Vehicle with ID 2  trajectory is smother than the previous one.
 ![Drag Racing](x_y_smoothed_21.png)
 ### Folder Structure
-Each folder contains three files:
+Each folder contains three main files:

 1. 0750_0805_us101_smoothed_*_.zip
 2. 0805_0820_us101_smoothed_*_.zip